Neats29/Learn-Heroku/README.md

 ###How?

-You can deply your app using the Heroku GUI but that's not cool.
+You can deploy your app using the Heroku GUI but that's not cool.
 We're gonna use the command line.

 ![](http://s2.quickmeme.com/img/14/14bd39c02c40e7e10a50a68aa2c385359b5097214a97fe131e88d21bf7996198.jpg)